 - 5.15.1.
 If instructed to "evolve" a card on the field, its controller specifies a card from their evolve deck area, puts that card into their evolve zone, and links it to the card on the field. - 5.15.1.1.
 If this "evolve" process happens as part of an evolve ability (12.2), treat the card that is revealed as part of the cost as if it were the specified card.
-If not, the player selects a facedown card from their evolve deck area with the same name as the evolving card, reveals it, and specifies it. - 5.15.1.2.
-By executing this process, the card is considered to have "evolved." - 5.15.1.3.
-The link between the two cards is signified by stacking the evolve zone card on top of the original card.
+If not, the player selects a corresponding facedown card from their evolve deck area with the same name as the evolving card, reveals it, and specifies it.